SherineAwad/CutRun/nearbyGenes.md

 ## 📄 Full Annotated Peaks Table

-You can [download the full annotated peak list as a CSV file](./ZF17_peaks_annotated_nearby_genes.csv), which includes nearest genes, distances to TSS, and gene symbols.
+You can [download the full annotated peak list of ZF17 as a CSV file](./ZF17_peaks_annotated_nearby_genes.csv), which includes nearest genes, distances to TSS, and gene symbols.

 ---